-Class Phase Description RMOutInterceptor PRE_LOGICAL Handles the chunking of messages and the transmission of the chunks.
-Also handles the processing of acknowledgements and resend requests.
-RMSoapInterceptor PRE_PROTOCOL Encodes and decodes the WS-RM properties from messages.
+Class Phase Description RMOutInterceptor Handles the chunking of messages and the transmission of the chunks.
+Also handles processing of acknowledgements and resend requests.
+RMSoapOutInterceptor Encodes and decodes the WS-RM properties from messages.

-For more information about WS-RM see Enabling Reliable Messaging in Artix® ESB Deployment Guide.
+For more information about WS-RM see Enabling Reliable Messaging in Artix Deployment Guide: Java.